developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 ## Overview

-**This section describes how to create, deploy and manage staging Profiles**, which are used to configure Zebra devices based on settings input by the staging administrator.
+**This section describes how to create, deploy and manage staging Profiles** from settings input by the staging administrator.
+The StageNow desktop tool converts Profiles into barcodes or binary files to be consumed by the StageNow client app for configuring Zebra devices.

-### Staging Process
+### Profile Process

-* [Config](../stagingprofiles/#iiconfigure) (StageNow and RD) - The setting information entered in the StageNow Config section is stored within StageNow barcodes or binary (`.bin`) files for deployment through a USB port or NFC tag.
-The number of settings created in this section affects the number of barcodes and/or `.bin` files generated to configure device(s).
+* During the [Configure](../stagingprofiles/#iiconfigure) phase, device Settings Types (CSPs) are selected and information for each is entered into StageNow and stored in barcodes or binary (`.bin`) files to be consumed by the StageNow client app on the device.
+Greater numbers of settings requires more barcodes or larger `bin` files.

+* The [Deployment](../stagingprofiles/#iiideployment) phase is for selecting

+`FIXXXXX

-* [Deployment](../stagingprofiles/#iiideployment) includes settings that do not reside in StageNow barcodes or NFC tags.
+includes settings that do not reside in StageNow barcodes or NFC tags.
 It is represented as a file on the StageNow deployment server and therefore **requires a network connection**.
 Reading the barcode or NFC tag created in the Config section connects the client device to the server and points to this file for deployment.

-> **NOTE**: The Deployment section does NOT appear in "Connect Network," "Manage Device Security" or "Wipe a Device" Wizards.
+ * **NOTE: The Deployment section does NOT appear** in "Connect Network," "Manage Device Security" or "Wipe a Device" Wizards.

 * [Review](../stagingprofiles/#ivreview) presents all settings information entered in the Config and Deployment sections in a single page for easy confirmation.
 From here, the administrator can return to any setting to update it, add comments to the Profile and finish creating the Profile.